Iceland Solo Female Travel (UPDATED) 26 Tips for the Best Experience

 So when are you travelling solo to Iceland?

 If you have read till here, I am certain you are already jotting down your itinerary now!
-Though this list may seem exhaustive, this is only a slice of tips for solo travelling in Iceland!
+Though this list may seem exhaustive, this is only a slice of tips for solo female travel in Iceland!
 I would love to hear about your experience once you are back from the land of fire and ice.
 What are you waiting for?
 Book your tickets, apply for a visa, and pack your bags for solo travel!
 Iceland awaits you.

 Swagachi